 Challenges Faced by First-Time Borrowers

 Getting a business loan for the first time can be frustrating, even for motivated, capable entrepreneurs.
 From confusing requirements to rigid lender policies, many first-time applicants hit roadblocks they didn't anticipate.
-This section breaks down the most common barriers and what you can do to overcome them.

 Lenders deny loan applications for several reasons, most of which boil down to perceived risk.
 Here are the biggest red flags they look for: